ReginaCsaszar/fantastic-pancake/Readme.md

 If they are done, you can use Alt+Insert to generate Tests, and Ctrl+Shift+F10 to Run the test where the carret is placed.

-### 5. Set suff in running configuration
+### 5. Set tests in run/debug configuration

-In the ideal case you can run from here the main.cpp, or the test files, by once or all of them.
+In the ideal case you can run from here the main.cpp, or the test files, separate or all of them.

 In the run/debug configurations panel you can add/remove configuration, on the left side will be a Google Test.
-There should be already a configuration to run all your test, which you set earlier in the tests librarys CMake as executable.
+There should be already here a configuration to run all your test, which you set earlier in the tests library CMake as executable.
 You can specify a suite here by adding your class name inherited from Google's Test, in this case this config should run only those tests.

+### 6. Enjoy

+Thanks for reading it.
+Hope it helps.